MAQSADBEK77/COMFY-STORE/README.md

 # Comfy Store is a project made using Redux toolkit.

-In this project I used technologies like Vite, React, React redux toolkit, TailwindCSS, DaisyUI
+In this project I used technologies like Vite, React, React redux toolkit, TailwindCSS, DaisyUI (❁´◡`❁)

+This project was carried out by the Najot ta'lim Training Center.

 🧑‍💻How do I use this project?